sassoftware/virk/README.md

 As an example, a functioning [Ansible Controller](http://docs.ansible.com/ansible/latest/intro_installation.html) is required for the Ansible playbooks contained in the Pre-Installation playbook section.
 A list of those playbooks is listed below in the [Index of tools](#index-of-tools) section.

-## Support
-While SAS Tech Support will not provide support for the content of this resource kit, issues and/or pull requests in GitHub are welcome.

 # Index of tools

 * Pre-Install Playbooks